|

 - Some moon light (less than 10% illumination) can add interest by providing light on landscape features.

-- Use a planning app such as TPE, PhotoPills, PlanIt to determine the moon phase, position, illumination, set, and rise.
+- Use a planning app such as TPE, PhotoPills, or PlanIt to determine the moon phase, position, illumination, set, and rise.

 Clear skies